VictoryMa8/VictoryMa8/README.md

 Personal Email: victoryma23@gmail.com

-In my free time, I enjoy weightlifting, watching YouTube, cooking, and playing video games like Minecraft, Fallout, and Civilization.
+In my free time, I enjoy weightlifting, reading history, cooking, and playing video games like Fallout and Civilization.

 <!---
 VictoryMa8/VictoryMa8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.